Moab Elopement Guide: Advice From A Local Photographer

 Marriage licensing laws vary from state to state and can be super confusing so we’re going to try and break it down simply here:

-• This means that BOTH of you must present yourselves at the county clerk’s office in Moab and pay a non-refundable fee of $40 USD.
+• BOTH of you must present yourselves at the county clerk’s office in Moab and pay a non-refundable fee of $40 USD.
 So, make sure you factor this into your vacation itinerary: you don’t want to be rushing around on the day of your elopement!
 To save time, you can have your application all ready and filled out but DO NOT SIGN IT until you are at the clerk’s office.

 • Make sure you remember your IDs!